LiberTEM/LiberTEM/docs/source/usage.rst

 As there is currently no authentication yet, it is discouraged to listen on a different host than `127.0.0.1` / `localhost`.
-As a workaround, if you want to access LiberTEM from a different computer, you can use ssh port forwarding:
+As a workaround, if you want to access LiberTEM from a different computer, you can use ssh port forwarding (example command for conda):

 .. code-block:: shell